 ii.
 Special License under Section 14 for Wine and/or Malt Beverages

 Special licenses for the sale of wine, malt beverages, or both, may be issued by the local licensing authorities to any person.
 This type of special license may be issued to a person at least 21 years of age who is conducting an activity or enterprise for profit.

-Please be aware that no special license under Section 14 shall be granted to any person while his or her application for an annual and or a seasonal license under Section 12 is pending before the LLA.
+Please be aware that no special license under Section 14 shall be granted to any person while his or her application for an annual and or a seasonal license under Section 12 is pending before the LLA or before the ABCC.